sevenGroupFrance/sulu-icon-picker-bundle/README.md

 ```

 ## Known issues
 - We don't know why, but when an icon picker appears on the application's back, the save button activates on its own.
-The icon picker itself works as intended, but we don't know how to prevent the safe button from activating on its own.
+The icon picker itself works as intended, but we don't know how to prevent the save button from activating on its own.
-- The icon picker cannot read icon's `<path>` with `style` attributes on them.
+- The icon picker cannot read an icon's `<path>` with `style` attribute on them.
 This is because we try to render an SVG within a react component, thus the `style` attribute should be an object, and the several kebab-case attributes should be converted to camelCase.